s9tpepper/robotlegs-starling-plugin/README.md

 This plugin adds some classes to Robotlegs to support usage with the Starling framework.
 Because the Starling framework uses Stage3D and not the flash.display.DisplayList a StarlingContext must be used along with a StarlingMediator.
 The rest of the framework usage remains the same.

+Pull Requests are encouraged!
+Please if you add/fix anything contribute it back! :)

 Added Classes
 -------------
 * StarlingMediatorMap.as